CICSA-NET/WRO2025-CICSA/README.md

 ###  Power Supply Strategy

 The power system is designed to support motors, servos, microcontrollers, and sensors simultaneously.
 Key considerations includes two challenges, each powered by a different voltage source.
-For the open challenge, the system is powered by a battery that supplies 5200 mA.
+For the open challenge and the obstacle challenge, the system is powered by a battery that supplies 5200 mA.
-For the obstacle challenge, which requires increased processing from the Raspberry Pi 5, a battery providing 8200 mA is used.
 Detailed battery specifications are provided below

 - **Battery type**
   - Battery LiPo HOOVO 11.1V 3S 5200mAh 60C
-  - OVONIC LiPo Battery 3S 11.1V 6000mAh 60C RC Battery with Dean-Style T T Plug.

 - **Power regulation**
   - Buck converters or dedicated power rails to prevent voltage drops and protect sensitive components